HaolingZHANG/DNASpiderWeb/README.md

 Artificially-designed coding schemes may not be reliable under certain binary patterns or biochemical constraints.
-Here, we report an automatic generator based on Graph theory, named DNA Spider-Web, to establish end-to-end coding schemes with implicit rules under the trade-off between information density and feasibility (biochemical constraints: homoploymer, GC content, motif repeats, etc.).
+Here, we report an automatic generator based on Graph theory, named DNA Spider-Web, to establish end-to-end coding schemes with implicit rules under the trade-off between information density and local feasibility (biochemical constraints: homoploymer runs, GC content, and special motifs).